Nuclear Radiation and Health Effects

 Radiation can arise from human activities or from natural sources.
 Most radiation exposure is from natural sources.
 These include: radioactivity in rocks and soil of the Earth's crust; radon, a radioactive gas given out by many volcanic rocks and uranium ore; and cosmic radiation.
 The human environment has always been radioactive and accounts for up to 85% of the annual human radiation dose.

-Radiation arising from human activities typically accounts for up to 15% of the public's exposure every year.
+Radiation arising from human activities typically accounts for up to 20% of the public's exposure every year as global average.
+In the USA by 2006 it averaged about half of the total.
 This radiation is no different from natural radiation except that it can be controlled.
 X-rays and other medical procedures account for most exposure from this quarter.
 Less than 1% of exposure is due to the fallout from past testing of nuclear weapons or the generation of electricity in nuclear, as well as coal and geothermal, power plants.

 Backscatter X-ray scanners being introduced for airport security will gives exposure of up to 5 microsieverts (μSv), compared with 5 μSv on a short flight and 30 μSv on a long intercontinental flight across the equator, or more at higher latitudes – by a factor of 2 or 3.
 Aircrew can receive up to about 5 mSv/yr from their hours in the air, while frequent flyers can score a similar incrementc.
 On average, nuclear power workers receive a lower annual radiation dose than flight crew, and frequent flyers in 250 hours would receive 1 mSv.